Top of the pageCheck Your Symptoms

 - Long objects.

-- Large objects that may get stuck in the digestive tract and require removal.
+- Large objects that may get stuck in the digestive tract and need to be removed.

 Check Your Symptoms